AgenteDog/CoDtoUE4/README.md

 **Important**
-I DO NOT this tool being used to put maps in other games that are not cod in any way, shape or form.
+I DO NOT support this tool being used to put maps in other games that are not cod in any way, shape or form.

 If you need help/assistance make sure to join this Discord server: https://discordapp.com/invite/wUqukba